htcondor/htcondor/docs/version-history/development-release-series-89.rst

   by default: CONDOR_SSH_TO_JOB_USE_FAKE_PASSWD_ENTRY is now true :ticket:`7536`

-- Enhanced the dataflow jobs that we introduced in verison 8.9.5.
+- Enhanced the dataflow jobs that we introduced in version 8.9.5.
 In addition to output files, we now also check the executable and stdin files.
   If any of these are newer than the input files, we consider this to be a dataflow job and we skip it if :macro:`SHADOW_SKIP_DATAFLOW_JOBS` set to True.